-Late last year I started an initiative that sought to improve our delivery processes and tools.
+Late last year I started a new project that was dedicated to improving our delivery process and tools.
 I spent a few weeks talking to people throughout our organization about what the problems were and how we can best address them.
-And from that I came up with The Grand Vision.
+And then I came up with The Grand Vision.

 The Grand Vision was an awesome elevator speech where I drew quadrants and arrows, talked about the main problems I was seeing and how to bring them together into one, totally awesome, unified structure that Would Save The World.